-- Take My Hand: Used, and tragically subverted, in the opening scene.
+- Take My Hand: Used, and subverted, in the opening scene.

 - Vertigo Effect: Trope Maker and indirect Trope Namer.

-- What Happened to the Mouse?: Midge disappears half-way through the movie.
+- What Happened to the Mouse?: Midge disappears around the two-thirds point.

 - Why Did It Have to Be Snakes?: Heights for Scottie.